*Why Not More Popular?

 • 4 stars: “Though overshadowed by ‘2001,’ the other tracks also hold up well today, being mostly medium-tempo, sometimes lushly orchestrated, conga-accented affairs that provide velvety showcases for Deodato’s lyrical electric piano solos… it still makes enjoyable listening.”

-• This title from 1973 is clearly Deodato’s best album, and his best recording
+• This title from 1973 is clearly Deodato’s best album, his best sounding recording, and the only album of his (as a leader) than anyone will ever need to play

 Both sides are surprisingly sweet and Tubey Magical, nice qualities for a CTI record to have since so many of them are aggressive and edgy to the point of distraction.